phazelift/words.js/README.md

 ```

 **Words.prototype.string**
-> `string`
+> `<string> string`

 > Another getter for .get(), similar to .$.

 **Words.prototype.xs**
 > `<this> xs( <function> callback(<string> word, <number> index) )`

-> Access every index/word of the internal array and apply the result of callback to it.
-After a call to xs, the
+> Access every index/word of this.words and apply the result of callback to it.
+After a call to xs, this.words
-> internal array will be changed to the results of the callback.
+> will be changed to the results of the callback.

 > If the callback returns true, word is applied, but you could also return word which has effectively the same result.
 > If the callback returns false or undefined, word will be skipped.
 Any character, String or Number returned by callback
-> will be applied to index in the internal array.
+> will be applied to index in this.words.

 ```javascript
 // dispose all words longer than 4 characters